ossamamahjour/ossamamahjour.github.io/_pages/about.md

 **Experience and Hands-on :**

 • Experience with building modern and complete CI/CD pipelines

-• Experience with AWS (Storage, Application Services, Deployment, and Management).
+• Experience with AWS (Storage, Application Services, Deployment, and Management)

 • Worked with Infra as code tools Ansible, Terraform

-• Used Kubernetes to orchestrate the deployment, scaling, and management of Docker Containers.
+• Used Kubernetes to orchestrate the deployment, scaling, and management of Docker Containers

 •Capture and visualize metrics using Prometheus and Grafana

 • Experience in Linux System Administration by managing servers in a distributed and highly available critical infrastructure

 **DevOps & Cloud skills:**